-Lawson-Fulton Student Center, Suite 208, ext.
-2581, email: studentlife@hiu.edu
+Lawson-Fulton Student Center, Lower Level, ext.
+2581, email: housing@hiu.edu

 HIU is proud to offer excellence in Christ-centered education to a diverse student body.
 The Office of Student Life is committed to providing services that will empower and shape our diverse student body into male and female servant leaders for the Kingdom of God.